XiaoGeNintendo/HHSOJ-Web-Edition/README.md

     Statement=statement.jsp //Statement file position
 ```

+4. Check your HHSOJ version and write problem statement in HTML format:

-4.In the "WebContent/statement" folder add a filename called `<statement>` where the `<statement>` is what you filled in "Statement=xx" and write all the problem statement there.
+- **For HHSOJ version < 1.2** In the "WebContent/statement" folder add a filename called `<statement>` where the `<statement>` is what you filled in "Statement=xx" and write all the problem statement there.

+- **For HHSOJ version >=1.2** In the problem folder create a file called `<statement>` where the `<statement>` is what you filled in "Statement=xx" and write all the problem statement there.

 5. You should be seeing it in the problem list

+6. To add test cases, just put **input files only** in the "tests" subfolder

+7. For details, please take a glance at the sample hhsoj folder

 # Languages